 The children at CCS call me Oma, as do my 13 grandchildren.
 It is German and Hebrew for Nana, and is easier to remember than Mrs. Privette.
-Third grade is where I began my teaching career 48 years ago in Northern Virginia, after graduating with a B.S. in Education with a double major,(elementary education K-5 and social studies 6-12) from the University of Virginia.
+Third grade is where I began my teaching career 49 years ago in Northern Virginia, after graduating with a B.S. in Education with a double major,(elementary education K-5 and social studies 6-12) from the University of Virginia.
 Since that time I have taught kindergarten, 1st, 2nd and 3rd grades in elementary schools in Virginia, upstate New York and North Carolina.
 I also earned a Masters degree in Library Science from S.U.N.Y.
 Albany, and been an elementary and high school librarian.
-I retired 6 years ago from Nash County Schools and began subbing at CCS.
+I retired 7 years ago from Nash County Schools and came to CCS.

-I have been married to Richard Privette for 21 years.
+I have been married to Richard Privette for 22 years.
 He is retired and grew up in the Wilson area.
-I have 5 children and 1 stepson who are all married and we have 13 grandchildren ages 6-23.
-(Christmas is loud and active in our home).
-One of my granddaughters began at CCS 8 years ago and is now a senior.
+I have 5 children and 1 stepson who are all married and we have 13 grandchildren ages 7-24.

 My favorite Bible verse that has sustained me through the years is Deut.
 31:8 "The LORD himself goes before you and will be with you; he will never leave you nor forsake you.
 Do not be afraid; do not be discouraged."